SleeplessByte/media-types-ruby/README.md

 ### Testing Without Minitest

-If you are using another testing framework, you will not be able to use the `assert_mediatype_specification` method.
-Instead, you can test your MediaTypes by using the `assert_sane!` method (documented below) and rescuing the errors it will throw when it fails.The snippet below shows an example adaptation for MiniTest, which you can use as a guide.
+If you are using another testing framework, you will not be able to use the `assert_mediatype` method.
+Instead, you can test your MediaTypes by using the `assert_sane!` method (documented below) and rescuing the errors it will throw when it fails.
+The snippet below shows an example adaptation for MiniTest, which you can use as a guide.

 ```ruby
  def test_mediatype(mediatype)